dominicparga/devcontainer/notes.md

 ## Ideas

+- Move aliases out of `shellrc` because they are independent -> more flexibility
 - For __prompt__: function for changing prompt
 - For `python`: Add somewhere: `pip install $(pip list --outdated | awk '{ print $1 }') --upgrade`
 - Add vscode (vim-)keybindings to `README.md`